 During the 2015-16 and 2016-17 academic years, Prof. Benay was nominated for the prestigious Carl F. Wittke award for excellence in undergraduate teaching, and she was named one of five CWRU Glennan Fellowship recipients.
 As a Glennan Fellow she will combine her research and teaching interests to develop an undergraduate and graduate curriculum in Global Renaissance and Baroque studies in art history.
 Prof. Benay also had a baby boy in the summer of 2015, her most exciting accomplishment of these two years.

-Maggie Popkin, assistant professor of Roman art, published her first book, The Architecture of the Roman Triumph: Monuments, Memory, and Identity.
+Maggie Popkin, Robson Assistant Professor of Art History published her first book, The Architecture of the Roman Triumph: Monuments, Memory, and Identity.
 The book appeared with Cambridge University Press in July 2016 with support from the Millard Meiss Publication Fund and Meiss/Mellon Author’s Book Award of the College Art Association and the AIA Publication Subvention from the Archaeological Institute of America.
 Professor Popkin has also published several articles recently: “Samothracian Influences at Rome: Cultic and Architectural Exchange in the Second Century B.C.E.,” American Journal of Archaeology 119.3 (July 2015), 343-373; “Decorum and the Meanings of Materials in Triumphal Architecture of Republican Rome,” Journal of the Society of Architectural Historians 74.3 (September 2015), 289-311; and “Symbiosis and Civil War: The Audacity of the Arch of Constantine,” Journal of Late Antiquity 9.1 (Spring 2016), 42-88.

 Professor Popkin is a principal collaborator on the research project, “From the Vantage of the Victory: The Performative Heart of the Sanctuary of the Great Gods on Samothrace,” which received a three-year, $300,000 National Endowment for the Humanities Collaborative Research Grant for 2015-2018.
 Professor Popkin is working with a team of international scholars to publish the monuments of the western hill of the Sanctuary of the Great Gods on Samothrace, the original home of the famous Winged Victory of Samothrace in the Musée du Louvre in Paris.